MedusaRE/Medusa/README.md

 ```
 /:                        - the root of the project, the parent folder of this
                             file
-    res                   - resources, such as GIMP project files, images, and
-                            the like
     docs                  - documentation for the Medusa Project
     medusa_software:      - source code for the Medusa Project
         frontend          - the default frontend for the Medusa Project